hellt/netdevops.me/content/posts/2021/goreleaser-apt-yum.md

 date: 2021-02-23T06:00:00Z
 comment_id: furyio
 keywords:
-  - fury.io
+  - gemfury
   - apt
   - yum
   - goreleaser
 tags:
-  - fury.io
+  - gemfury
   - apt
   - yum
   - goreleaser

-title: Building and publishing deb/rpm packages with goreleaser and fury.io
+title: Building and publishing deb/rpm packages with goreleaser and gemfury
 ---

 I am a huge fan of a [goreleaser](https://goreleaser.com/) tool that enables users to build Go projects and package/publish build artifacts in a fully automated and highly customizable way.
 We've have been using goreleaser with all our recent projects and we couldn't be any happier since then.